bigcommerce/storefront-data-hooks/README.md

   Thanks @Strapazzon 🚀
 </details>

+## Contributing
+Pull requests, issues and comments are welcome!
+See [Contributing](CONTRIBUTING.md) for more details.

+Many thanks to all [contributors](https://github.com/bigcommerce/storefront-data-hooks/contributors)!
 ## More

 Feel free to read through the source for more usage, and check the commerce vercel demo and commerce repo for usage examples: ([demo.vercel.store](https://demo.vercel.store/)) ([repo](https://github.com/vercel/commerce))